maevadevs/Go-Developer-Advanced/06-Pointers/readme.md

   - Referring to the same memory address => Changes made to one is reflected to the other (E.g. `f` above is a pointer)
   - **Re-assigning a new instance creates a separate instance/local variable (separate memory address)**
 - **The same behavior applies when using *Pointer Variables* in Go**
-  - But Go gives the choice to use pointers or values for both primitives and structs
+  - But Go gives the choice to use pointers or values for both primitives and Structs
   - Most of the time, use values
     - Make it easier to understand how and when the data is modified
     - Also reduces the work of the Garbage Collector